ValeSer/CV/README.md

 ### Some notable achievements include:

 #### Communications skills:
-+ I am an effective team player and have developed strong communication skills during the engineering projects, when we needed to make decisions.
++ I have honed my communication skills and have proven to be a valuable team player throughout the various stages of engineering projects, particularly when making critical decisions.
 + I have also gained experience in supporting colleagues who may feel discouraged under pressure, motivating and inspiring the team .
 + I actively engaged in pair programming sessions, every day throughout the course, working closely with classmates to efficiently solve problems, share knowledge, and enhance my coding abilities.